Cronus89/Atheme2Anope/README.md

  Currently this tool assumes you use posix style encryption in atheme.

  Use the provided enc_posix.cpp as a module in anope and load it to be able to identify.
  (Its used just like any other enc type/mod in Anope2)
+ NOTE: This module cannot SAVE as posix type encryption..
+You must have another enc mod loaded before this one, or it will crash and burn.